Kevin Richardson (musician): Solo career

 Outside the group, Richardson completed various projects.
-He composed the soundtrack to the animated film "The Spirit Bear" in 2003, which was set to be released in 2010 after several years of delay.
+He composed the soundtrack to the animated film "The Spirit Bear" in 2003, which was scheduled for release in 2010 after several years of delay.

 In August 2003, Kevin joined forces with longtime friend Keith McGuffey and opened a Music Academy called The Music Workshop in Louisville, Kentucky.
 The academy opened to help others learn the 'tricks of the trade' of the music industry – studio technology, songwriting, and contract negotiations.

 On December 18, 2011, Richardson headlined a Christmas concert titled "Home for the Holidays" with Rob Gonzalez.
 The concert was hosted by Montage Beverly Hills luxury hotel, benefiting the Angeles Clinic Foundation of Los Angeles.

 In 2012, Richardson began working on his first solo album.
-During the 2013 Backstreet Boys cruise, when each member had their events, Richardson performed an event called Cover Story, where he performed various covers of songs.
+During the 2013 Backstreet Boys cruise, when each member held their own events, Richardson performed an event called Cover Story, in which he performed various covers of songs.
 He had mentioned that he would release an album called "Cover Story."
 The album would include songs that have influenced him over the years.
 The album was supposed to be released in 2012 but was delayed as he returned as an active member of the Backstreet Boys the same year.
-On May 9, 2015, he posted on YouTube a new track he recorded from his "Cover Story" album that he planned to release in 2015.
+On May 9, 2015, he posted a new track from his "Cover Story" album on YouTube, which he planned to release in 2015.
 The song was "She's Got a Way," a cover of the Billy Joel song.
 As of 2022, the album has not been released.